baggepinnen/Robotlib.jl/README.md

 This module is aimed at assisting with the creation of frames for tracking using optical tracking systems.
 It supports projection of points and lines onto planes, creating frames from features and has some plotting functionality.

 ## Usage
+This is an example of how data can be loaded from files and how different geometrical objects can be fitted to data, projected onto other objects etc.
 ```julia
 using Frames
 import MAT